 \subsection{GraphRAG}

-\textbf{Significance.} Along with the growing attention on knowledge-graph-based methods in retrieval-augmented generation (RAG) systems, effectively leveraging structured relationships for tighter interaction between text generation and retrieval has become a new research focus.
-By coupling retrieved external knowledge with graph structures, GraphRAG can establish explicit connections among different entities and their relations, leading to more interpretable and robust performance, especially for complex factual or reasoning tasks.
-In practice, GraphRAG can also be viewed as a form of context extension in traditional RAG, where nodes and edges in the graph serve as composable contexts for multi-hop reasoning and entity alignment .
+\textbf{Significance.} With growing attention to knowledge-graph-based methods in retrieval-augmented generation (RAG) systems, effectively leveraging structured relationships for tighter interaction between text generation and retrieval has become a new research focus.
+By coupling retrieved external knowledge with graph structures, GraphRAG establishes explicit connections among entities and their relations, leading to more interpretable and robust performance, especially for complex factual or reasoning tasks.
+In practice, GraphRAG can also be viewed as a context extension of traditional RAG, where nodes and edges in the graph serve as composable contexts for multi-hop reasoning and entity alignment.

-\textbf{Open issues.} Although some studies have explored the integration of knowledge graphs into RAG, there remains a lack of systematic solutions to incorporate multi-source heterogeneous graph data (e.g., cross-domain or cross-lingual scenarios).
-Moreover, dynamically updating or correcting inaccurate or outdated graph structures during inference remains a major challenge.
-As the range of application scenarios grows, real-time responsiveness on large-scale graphs, efficient retrieval, and scalability in high-concurrency settings are becoming key directions for further exploration in GraphRAG research.
+\textbf{Open issues.} Although some studies have integrated knowledge graphs into RAG, a systematic approach to incorporating multi-source, heterogeneous graph data across cross-domain or cross-lingual scenarios remains lacking.
+Furthermore, dynamically updating or correcting inaccurate or outdated graph structures during inference remains a major challenge.
+As the scope of application scenarios expands, real-time responsiveness on large-scale graphs, efficient retrieval, and scalability in high-concurrency settings are emerging as key directions for future GraphRAG research.